About keyword matching options

 For example, if your phrase match keyword is "kid's scooter," you'd still want to show your ad when someone searches for "kids scooter" or "kid scooters."

-Keep in mind that even though we show close variations of your phrase and exact match keywords, these match types still give you more control than broad match.
-That's because broad match keywords also show for synonyms and related searches, which aren't considered close variations.
+Keep in mind that even though we show close variations of your phrase and exact match keywords, these match types still give you more control than broad match and broad match modifier.
+That's because broad match and broad match modifier keywords also show for synonyms and related searches, which aren't considered close variations.

 For app install campaigns, we may extend the scope of some of your keyword match types in ways that are specific to apps.
 Here's how this can work:

-- For exact and phrase keywords, we may make small changes to search terms (like adding or removing the word "app") to better match with your targeted keywords.
+- For exact match and phrase match keywords, we may make small changes to search terms (like adding or removing the word "app") to better match with your targeted keywords.

 - For broad match keywords, we may use app category information to improve both your targeting precision and reach.